stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Consider using the [Cyclopts](https://cyclopts.readthedocs.io/en/latest/) framework or the [Typer](https://typer.tiangolo.com/) library for building new CLI applications.
 Both of these use type hints and are built for modern Python.
 Many projects still use the older [Click](https://click.palletsprojects.com/) framework.

-If you must limit your project to only use the Python standard library, use the [argparse](https://docs.python.org/3/library/argparse.html) module.
-The _optparse_ module is officially deprecated, so update code that uses _optparse_ or _getopt_ to use _argparse_ instead.
+To add a simple command-line interface to a script or library, use the [argparse](https://docs.python.org/3/library/argparse.html) module.
 Refer to [the argparse tutorial](https://docs.python.org/3/howto/argparse.html) in the official documentation for more details.

+> The _optparse_ module is officially deprecated, so update code that uses _optparse_ or _getopt_ to use _argparse_ instead.

 ### Use Products That Enable Concurrency and async

-When you need to run concurrent operations, look for existing products that suit your needs.
-For example, you can use a workflow engine such as [Apache Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/) to run tasks, or build a Web application by combining a framework like [FastAPI](https://fastapi.tiangolo.com/) with an application server, such as [Granian](https://github.com/emmett-framework/granian) or [Gunicorn](https://gunicorn.org/).
-These products enable you to run your Python code concurrently on multiple CPUs or multiple computers, and can use asynchronous code when it makes sense to do so.

 By default, each Python process uses a single thread on a single CPU, so that it can can only perform one operation at a time.
 You can have multiple threads within a process, but this only enables switching between threads.
 To achieve full concurrency with Python, you must run multiple Python processes so that each process can run its threads on a separate CPU.

+When you need to run operations at any scale, look for existing products that suit your needs.
+For example, you can use a workflow engine such as [Apache Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/) to run tasks, or build a Web application by combining a framework like [FastAPI](https://fastapi.tiangolo.com/) with an application server, such as [Granian](https://github.com/emmett-framework/granian) or [Gunicorn](https://gunicorn.org/).
+These products enable you to run your Python code concurrently on multiple CPUs or multiple computers, and can use asynchronous code when it makes sense to do so.

 The [asynchronous features of Python](https://docs.python.org/3/library/asyncio.html) enable threads to avoid blocking on I/O operations.
 To use asynchronous I/O in your code, you must use a Python library or framework that supports it.
 For example, the FastAPI Web framework [supports both types of function](https://fastapi.tiangolo.com/async/) in the same application.
 Code that uses asynchronous I/O must not call _any_ other function that uses synchronous I/O, such as _open()_, or the _logging_ module in the standard library.
 Instead, you need to use either the equivalent functions from _asyncio_ in the standard library or ensure that the products and libraries that you use are designed to support asynchronous code.